cozy/cozy-client/docs/how-tos.md

 ## How to specify a schema ?

-Each doctypes accessed via cozy-client needs to have a schema declared.
+Each doctype accessed via cozy-client needs to have a schema declared.
 It is useful for

 * Validation
 * Relationships
+* Automatic metadata maintenance

 Here is a sample of a schema used in the Banks application.